RutledgePaulV/illuminepixels/resources/about/about.md

 Hi, I'm Paul.

 My interest in programming began in early highschool with a TI-83+ Silver Edition.
-I taught myself TI-Basic by creating little apps that solved physics equations while 'showing the work'.
-I quickly got hooked on solving classes of problems instead of instances and started to prefer programming over video games.
+I taught myself TI-Basic by creating apps that solved physics equations while 'showing the work'.
+I quickly got hooked on solving classes of problems instead of instances and started to prefer programming to video games.

-Since then I went to college for Mathematics and Computer Science; discovered a proclivity for architecture, devops, and security; fell in love with functional programming; taught myself Clojure; taught my team Clojure; and built a successful multi-tenant microservice product platform from the ground up with Clojure and Kubernetes.
-These days I continue to lead the technical efforts while mentoring others as we scale our team and products to meet the demands of *real customers*.
+Since then I went to college for Mathematics and Computer Science; discovered a proclivity for architecture, devops, and security; fell in love with functional programming; taught myself Clojure; taught my team Clojure; and built a successful multi-tenant product suite from the ground up with Clojure and Kubernetes.
+These days I continue to lead the technical efforts of our team while mentoring others as we scale our products to meet the demands of real customers.

 ___